learn-co-students/hello-world-ruby-cb-gh-000/README.md

 ## Objectives

-1. Create a new text file.
+1. Create a new Ruby file.
 2. Write syntactically valid code to produce "Hello World!"
-3. Running a ruby file.
+3. Run a Ruby file.
-4. Running the learn gem.
+4. Run the Learn gem.
-5. Submitting the Lab.
+5. Submit the lab.

 ## Video